 Prior to the course work, you will attend a session covering the standard of conduct and ethics expected, curriculum, and teaching methods employed.
 Since the methods used will be new to most students, all of you will be fully explained.
 Additionally, you are informed about the study techniques promoted at SBM ITB, which will help you to achieve the academic excellence.

-The three days spent at the program also give you the opportunity to get to know each other.
+Two days spent at the program also give you the opportunity to get to know each other.
 Once this short program is completed, classes will start without further initiation, by either the school or the students.

 Fun and Enchanting, it would be!